A Word on Contemporary Web Design

 Figure: Six random sample pages using up to 6,270 pixels length for two sentences.
 The truly spectacular ones broke the screen-capturing tools (seriously).

-It seems to have become an art form to start off dumbing down content “for” the user—or begin with very little content—, grab a number of unrelated but pretty-to-look-at photographs or icons, garnish them with “HTML5,” misspelling intended, and throw it all on one endlessly scrolling—what could go wrong—page.
+It seems to have become an art form to start off dumbing down content “for” the user—or to begin with very little content—, grab a number of unrelated but pretty-to-look-at photographs or icons, garnish them with “HTML5,” misspelling intended, and throw it all on one endlessly scrolling—what could go wrong—page.

 This type of contemporary web design is harmful.
 It’s harmful because it’s package design.
 It’s not content design.
 Personally, I’ve had it.